AleSambru/LSN---Repository/README.md

 In this file I give an overview of the content of the folder "Simulazione Numerica".
 In the folder it has been created a folder for each exercise.
+For each exercises I've created a notebook describing the exercises and the results called "SambrunaA_LSN_Exercises_n.ipynb" where n is the number of exercise.

 Some exercises have been divided into sub-exercises and for each I've created a subfolder deditated.

 	- Esercitazione 1: